bicknell/cheap-sports-multicam/README.md

   down the side line towards the center of the field, then turn and walk 5 paces away from the field.
 Set up the tripod.
-- I use a 17 degree downward tilt on the cameras, measured with my phone. the 55 degree camera.
+- I use a 17 degree downward tilt on the cameras, measured with my phone.
 - On the Brave 7 LE, I configure as follows:
+   - Swipe Down, Swipe Left, Gear Icon
+      - Reset, if necessary.
+      - Format, if necessary.
-   - H.265
+      - Video Encoding: H.265
-   - 1080P30
+      - General Settings:
          - Turn off auto-shutdown.
-   - Set exposure to auto, and then set EV to -1 as they tend to overexpose.
-   - Set the date stamp to appear on the screen.
+         - Date Stamp: On
+   - Swipe Up
+      - Resolution: 1080P
+      - Frame Rate: 30
+   - Swipe Left
+      - "Auto"
+      - EV: -1.0
-   - Turn on Wifi and connect with the phone app, this syncs the time from the phone to the camera, turn off WiFi.
+   - Turn on Wifi (tap power button) and connect with the phone app, this syncs the time from the phone to the camera, turn off WiFi.
    - Set the zoom to 1.8.
       - Zooms up to 2.5 work good on the camera facing the center, but more zoom starts to cut off parts of the sideline.